JRam13/Portfolio/README.md

 Class Definitions
 -------------------

-PortfolioComponent.java - The componet abstract class.
+PortfolioComponent.java - The component abstract class.
 A Portfolio can have both Portfolios and Accounts.

 Portfolio - Composite class.